NOW AVAILABLE AT DES WINKS SKODA SCARBOROUGH, NORTH YORKSHIRE - REGISTER YOUR INTEREST HERE

 With the production of the ever popular Yeti having ended in April 2017 there is room for a new SUV in the Skoda Range.
-Welcome to Karoq the brother to Kodiaq, its premier in Stockholm in May 2017 and due in the UK towards the end of the year.
+Welcome to Karoq the brother to Kodiaq, it premiered in Stockholm in May 2017 and made its showroom debut in the UK at the start of January 2018.

-We now have available pricing and specification prior to UK launch.
+We now have available pricing and specification and the Karoq is in our showroom.
 We’re offering customers a range of trims from SE, at just £20,875, to the top-of-the range Edition at £31,690.
-See below for more detailed specification info.
+Detailed specification can be found further down the page.

 Sharing the same striking design language as its stablemate the Kodiaq, the front and rear lights on the brand new compact SUV once again draw their inspiration from Bohemian crystal glass art.
 The LED headlights and eight lighting strips give the Karoq a unique appearance.
 At the back, the taillights, also LED, form the trademark ‘C’ shape found on all our vehicles.